SamedHrmn/reqres-flutter-usecase/README.md

-# ReqRes API Flutter use-case
+# ReqRes API Flutter Use Case

 ### Known issues
 The reqres api auth endpoints I use only return the 400 code in response.
 Although I tried it with Postman, I did not get any results.
 I saw a message like "only certain users can register" as an error message.
 Please let me know if you know what the problem is.